TheDizzler/DXTKGui/README.md

 >- can load images and animations from spritesheets

 ##TODO:
+>- TexturePanel - add horizontal scrolling
 >- Dialog Box - allow custom bg image;
->- Scrollbar - that can be slapped on to anything
+>- Scrollbar - that can be slapped on to anything; horizontal scrolling
 >- List Box - multi-select; test adding, removing, clearing items live
 >- Radio Buttons
 >- Slider
->- add triggers for sfx
+>- add triggers for sfx (can use actionlisteners...good enough?)
 >- screen transition effects
 >- Combo Box - allow custom frame/bg image
 >- ListBox - allow custom frame/bg image
 >- tooltips?
 >- More Primitive Shapes - if I feel they might be useful
 >- Other stuff I can't think of at the moment
+>- demo and how-to videos
 >- Some kind of document to explain what's going on under the hood and how to use it effectivily....